hungaikev/notes/Akka-Cluster-Fails.md

 The default size of the system messages bufffer is 20000 and it can be increased with configuration property `akka.remote.artery.advanced.system-message-buffer-size`.
 There is no drawback apart from possible memory consumption to increase this.
 The buffer is an `ArrayDeque` so it grows as needed, but doesn’t shrink.

 There is also another queue for outgoing control (system) messages and the max size of that is configured with `akka.remote.artery.advanced.outbound-control-queue-size`.
 The default is `3072`.
 This is a `LinkedBlockingQueue` so it’s also ok to increase.
 I think we should increase the default of this, by the way.

+### Akka Remote
+Remote deployment is not supported, including cluster aware pool routers.
+The reasons why it's not supported:

+ 1. It encourages an application design that is rather brittle.
+If the parent crashes it brings down all remote deployed childrens.
+That can be seen as a good feature, but often it probably used without realizing the consequences of the tight coupling.
+1. It introduces much complexity and special cases in the internals of Akka.
+It should be replaced by ordinary actor messaging protocols, such as a manager actor running on each node that is told to spawn children for certain tasks.
+The Cluster receptionist is useful for this interaction.

+This is not a complete description, but a start.